MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 ```
 The above example is a "long form" definition of a single volume; the [compose reference](https://docs.docker.com/compose/compose-file/#volumes) explains the difference between the long and shorthand expression for the volume directive.

 * **type** specifies a volume rather than a **bind mount**, which will mount a directory on the host into the container.
-We'll look at those shortly, but volumes perform much better than bind mounts and are the best choice for a database container.
+Since volumes perform much better than bind mounts, they are the best choice for a database container.
 * **source** refers to the name of a volume defined in the top-level **volumes** directive.
 Multiple containers can share the same volume, so we have
 * **target** specifies the mount point in the container for the volume.